 And so the Valdobbiadene posts come to an end!
 This was one of the most intense sessions of #WineStudio, and I learned so much about the region, the wine, and prosecco in general.
 As always, I encourage you to join us all at 9pm (my Baltimore time) on Tuesdays.
 Just follow the hashtag WineStudio on Twitter.
 Even if you don’t have the specific wine we are trying, open something up you love and chime in with questions to learn all you can about the topic of the month.
 I’ve become a better wino because of #WineStudio, and I want everyone to jump on board with me, too!
 See you next time.

-These wines were kindly provided to me by the winery listed above, but all opinions are my own.
+These wines were kindly provided to me by the wineries/importers listed above, but all opinions are my own.